0xNineteen/blog.md/contents/sol-blocks/index.md

 a bank if `bank.collector_id() != my_pubkey` (ie, you werent the leader for that bank)

-to process the entries the code uses `::process_entries` which loops through the entries and either registers ticks (entries with no txs - `ticks`) or processes transactions in the entries (`txs`):
+to process the entries the code uses `::process_entries` which loops through the entries and either registers ticks (entries with no txs) or processes transactions in the entries (`txs`):
-- `ticks`: each tick is registered and on the last tick, that entries hash is recorded as that bank's `blockhash`
+- on a `tick` entry: each tick is registered and on the last tick, that entries hash is recorded as that bank's `blockhash`
-- `txs`: processing txs uses the same fcns as the TPU (`load_and_execute_transactions` and `commit_transactions`)
+- on a `tx` entry: processing txs uses the same fcns as the TPU (`load_and_execute_transactions` and `commit_transactions`)

 ### freezing banks